Thursday, May 24, 2012

 Who Cleans the Toilet in your School?

-Toilet cleaning is a new trend happening in Darla MSS.
-Darla is the father of toilet cleaning if it's followed by other schools.
+Toilet cleaning is the new trend at Darla MSS.
+Darla is the father of toilet cleaning—if other schools follow suit.
 And where the hell is Darla?
-Darla was previously named Tala, Tala is now a money grinding machine in Bhutan.
-Hydroelectricity checks the balance of trade in Bhutan, especially with India.
+Darla was once Tala.
+Tala is now a money-grinding machine in Bhutan.
+Hydroelectricity checks the trade balance, especially with India.
+Somewhere downstream, the lights are on; upstream, we’re holding toilet brushes.

-In 2010, out came the teachers' toilet cleaning routine and to everybody’s surprised, it was unexpected.
-Some laughed at the foolish idea, some made funs, some didn’t want to use the toilet and clean so.
+In 2010, out came the teachers’ toilet-cleaning routine.
+To everyone’s surprise—and I mean genuine, jaw-dropping surprise—it was unexpected.
+Some laughed at the foolishness.
+Some made jokes.
+Some simply refused to use the toilet they had to clean.
 So many odds and ends came out.
-This pushed a day with a stressed mind.
+It pushed us into a day with a very stressed mind.

-Those thoughtless Chamchas groups just did whatever asked, and the other half questioned whether it was good or bad.
-It is an order from the head, many submitted it into silence, indicating one had to follow.
-Head is the progenitor of all.
-He is considered an omniscient-all knowing, type of charlatan.
+Those thoughtless Chamchas groups did whatever they were told.
+The other half questioned whether it was good or bad.
+But an order from the head?
+Many submitted into silence, nodding like broken toys.
+The Head is the progenitor of all.
+He is considered omniscient—an all-knowing type of charlatan.
+Bow before the flush.

-The dignity of labor is very important and the basic of all is cleaning the toilet.
-The huge routine was displayed (two lady teachers and two gent teachers) every morning and evening.
-To make this matter worse, there were some hues and cries amongst students.
-In one of my morning SUPW duty, I heard clearly some students talking resentfully that it best suits teachers and especially that discipline Lopen (name withheld) to clean the shit.
+Yes, dignity of labour is important.
+And the basic of all basics is cleaning the toilet.
+A grand routine was displayed: two lady teachers and two gent teachers, every morning and evening.
+To make matters worse, there were hues and cries among students.
+On one of my morning SUPW duties, I clearly heard a student say resentfully, “It best suits teachers—especially that discipline Lopen [name withheld]—to clean the shit.”
+I pretended not to hear.
+My soul, however, heard everything.

-The fact that we have to clean the toilet was there was no wet sweeper in the school and the Dzongkhag wasn’t willing to give one despite so many unemployed scamps around.
-And that dry sweeper loved only dry one but wet boys!
+The real reason we had to clean toilets?
+No wet sweeper in the school.
+And the Dzongkhag wasn’t willing to provide one, despite so many unemployed scamps roaming around.
+Our dry sweeper loved only dry work.
+But the boys?
+The boys were wet.

-Nobody took it seriously for more than two or three months, and I guessed nobody bothered to clean the toilet except a few paranoids.
-Within this period the matter worsens, instead of cleaning the shit, the huge heap of shit was purposely messed near the door of the toilet and either side of the pots.
-It was intentional and this matter reached the mastermind.
-And soon, there was three hours meeting on about shit and it was the shit meeting--to vomit some hard, undisclosed, and hidden words.
-Disagreement, agreement…etc…and to come up with the big solution.
-One-evaluation criteria will be from cleaning the toilet was to be understood by all.
-People must be forced into this democratic country sometimes!
-“This school is really becoming shit.”
-Our Lopen, who keeps his senses only through high alcohol, ended the meeting.
-The end of the meeting is always welcome and many a time I wish of ending the meeting before it starts.
-And beware, not with this life’s ending!
+Nobody took it seriously for more than two or three months.
+I suspect nobody bothered to clean the toilet except a few paranoids.
+Within this period, the matter worsened.
+Instead of cleaning the shit, a huge heap of shit was purposely messed near the door of the toilet and on either side of the pots.
+Intentional.
+This matter reached the mastermind.
+Soon, there was a three-hour meeting.
+On shit.
+It was the shit meeting—to vomit some hard, undisclosed, and hidden words.
+Disagreement, agreement, etc. Finally, the big solution: one evaluation criterion would be toilet cleaning.
+Understood?
+People must be forced in this democratic country sometimes.
+“This school is really becoming shit,” concluded our Lopen, who keeps his senses only through high alcohol.
+The end of a meeting is always welcome.
+Many times, I wish for a meeting to end before it starts.
+But beware—not with this life’s ending.

-The story of cleaning toilets became quite successful because of the fear of losing PCS marks.
-The day’s cleaner would wake up early, reach before anyone could, flush the toilet, sweep the passageways and deodorize.
-And when school closes, the same routine is followed.
-Many did and many didn’t and now I feel sorry why I malingered and absconded from this civilized work for some days.
-And I, half sort of promise, when I join back, I will be the first one to go inside the toilet and the first one to come out.
-Haha.
+The story of cleaning toilets became quite successful—thanks to the fear of losing PCS marks.
+The cleaner of the day would wake up early, reach before anyone else, flush the toilet, sweep the passageways, and deodorize like a hotel housekeeper possessed.
+At closing time, the same routine.
+Many did.
+Many didn’t.
+And now I feel sorry that I malingered and absconded from this civilized work for some days.
+So, I half-sort-of promise: when I join back, I will be the first one to go inside the toilet… and the first one to come out.

 Thursday, May 3, 2012